Seanny123/seanaubin.github.io/content/post/2016-09-15-The-Power-of-Now-and-The-Dangers-of-Bullshit.md

 > illness, but it also works with illnesses that are already entrenched if
 > you use it at frequent intervals and with an intense focus.

 There's one common thread in all these examples; they don't mean/explain anything.
-They have no basis in evidence, don't help you learn from your past or avoid pitfalls in your future and give you no further avenues for investigation, all while crowding out more helpful explanations.
-They are purest bullshit and should be addressed as so, by dismissing them in their entirety.
+They provide no evidence for their claims, they don't help you learn from your past or avoid pitfalls in your future.
+They give you no further avenues for investigation, all while crowding out more helpful explanations.
+They are purest bullshit and should be dismissed entirety.

 ---